 On Board Activities

 I’m actually happy to report that many of the favorite on-board activities are very similar if not the same across all 4 ships.
-First-run movies (even some premieres), popular parties like the Sail Away Celebration and Pirate Night, holidays, Castaway Cay 5K, non-ticketed character greetings, even things like bingo are all included with your Disney cruise.
+First-run movies (even some premieres), popular parties like the Sail Away Celebration and Pirate Night, holidays, adult-only offerings, Castaway Cay 5K, non-ticketed character greetings, even things like bingo are all included with your Disney cruise.
 But those looking for more hardcore Disney experiences will want to look for some of these popular exclusive offerings:

 - Special sailings like Marvel Day at Sea or Star Wars Day at Sea are only available on certain cruise ships.

 - The Midship Detective Agency, aka an on-board scavenger hunt with technology flair has to be on the coolest included activities included aboard the Disney Dream/Fantasy.
 Hands down, my husband said he would go on a Disney cruise just for that.
 3 different games, walking all over the ship and interactive paintings that “magically” help kids to learn, discover and lead – I love how excited my kids were to explore the ship.

 Different ships have different shows and entertainment.
 One of the things we look forward to is the evening theater performances.
 The newest show, Beauty and the Beast, aboard the Disney Dream by far is our favorite Disney Cruise Line show to see.
 And obviously it’s very popular – one of the only times we had a packed house in the theater (balcony too!).
 Tangled: The Musical is also a very popular and newer show aboard the Disney Magic.
 If you’re a lover of theater production shows, perhaps choosing a ship with the best entertainment options is best for you.